Photo by Doug Ohman

-The sacristy, an expansive room behind the altar area (sanctuary) where preparations for liturgical services take place, underwent an extensive restoration of the tile and marble flooring and cabinetry.
+This expansive room behind the altar area (sanctuary) where preparations for liturgical services take place, underwent an extensive restoration of the tile, marble flooring, and cabinetry.

 Eighteen stained glass windows created by two of the finest American craftsmen of the past century underwent a complete restoration.